 Because of this, we are taking in FIV+ cats as we have room for them.
 As best we can, we will also test for temperament to see if they are cats we can recommend as getting along with other cats.

 Most vets will recommend twice yearly checkups to make sure they are in good health, with special attention paid to dental issues and quickly treating any infections, as their immune systems don’t work quite as well as their non-FIV friends.
 They also recommend annual testing of any cats housed with an FIV+ cat to be sure about their status too.

-Rambo, Columbo, Sasha and Stormy are already adopted, but we think you’ll find that our other FIV+ cats are some of the most lovable and sweet cats in the world!
+We think you’ll find our FIV+ cats are some of the most lovable and sweet cats in the world!